toolkit-for-ynab/toolkit-for-ynab/source/common/res/features/HOW_TO_BUILD_FEATURES.md

         // Code you expect to run each time your feature needs to update or modify YNAB's state },

+      // REMOVE THIS IF IT'S NOT NEEDED
       observe: function(changedNodes) {
         if ( changedNodes.has('class-name-of-interest') ) {
           ynabToolKit.awesomeFeature.invoke();
           // Call this.invoke() to activate your function if you find any class names
           // in the set of changed nodes that indicates your function need may need to run.
+        }
+      },

+      // REMOVE THIS IF IT'S NOT NEEDED
+      onRouteChanged: function (currentPath, router) {
+        if (currentPath.indexOf('accounts') !== -1) {
+          // do some stuff now that we've come to the accounts page!
+        }
+      },

+      // REMOVE THIS IF IT'S NOT NEEDED
+      onBeforeViewRendered: function (view) {
+        if (view.containerKey !== 'view:modals/budget/activity') {
+          // do some stuff before the budget activity modal has opened
+          // If you return a value from the before callback, that same value will
+          // be passed as a second parameter to the onAfterViewRendered callback.
+        }
+      },

+      // REMOVE THIS IF IT'S NOT NEEDED
+      onAfterViewRendered: function (view, fromBefore) {
+        if (view.containerKey !== 'view:modals/budget/activity') {
+          // do some stuff after the budget activity modal has opened
+          // check the fromBefore variable to check values from before view was rendered!
         }
       }
     };
   }()); // Keep feature functions contained within this object